anagnostop/gio-research/content/authors/erbene-de-castro-maia-junior/_index.md

 ### Short Introduction

 Erbene de Castro Maia Junior is expected to graduate with a M.S. in Computer Engineering from Florida Tech in December 2022.
 He has over 7 years of experience in software engineering and has worked with several technologies.
-He was one of the early technology leads for the BiPTT mobile application, which has over 100,000 active users in Brazil.
-He has also worked on the Risk Intelligence module of the Digital Manager 360 application from SAI Global, named a 2020 Gartner Magic Quadrant Leader for IT Vendor Risk Management Tools.
+He was one of the early technology leads for the [BiPTT](https://biptt.com.br/) mobile application, which has over 100,000 active users in Brazil.
+He has also worked on the Risk Intelligence module of the [Digital Manager 360](https://www.saiglobal.com/uploadedFiles/ContentWithPage/Products-and-Services/Compliance_and_Risk/IT_Risk_Manager/Digital_Manager_360_brochure_2017.pdf) application from [SAI Global](https://www.saiglobal.com/), named a 2020 Gartner Magic Quadrant Leader for IT Vendor Risk Management Tools.
 More recently, he completed his software engineering internship at [Salesforce](https://www.salesforce.com/) during Summer 2022.
-He currently works as a graduate research assistant creating production-grade software and conducting research on seismic event classification for the group's [DeLAIEINE](/project/delaieine/) project.
+He currently works as a graduate research assistant creating production-grade software and conducting research on seismic event classification for the group's [DeLAEINE]({{< relref "/project/delaeine" >}})   project.